hanjie-chen/DL-Learning-Journey/Ch02-MultiLayerPerceptron/MultiLayerPerceptron.md

 # Talk is cheap, show me the code

 again, we come to code part, first let's try to build a MLP class.
-But seems we just considered the 3 layers MLP, so we just start with 3 layer MLP(because mulitple layer too hard to me coding)
+But seems we just considered the 3 layers MLP, so we just start with 3 layer MLP(because mulitple layer too hard to me coding now)

 ## Initialize the Weights and Bias